A-Khranovsky/praction-predis/README.md

 Has come back by equal NoSQL query: SELECT 0

-Inputing several values to collection of associative array, using equal NoSQL query:
+Inputing several values by one query, using equal NoSQL query:
 MSET fst 1 snd 2 thd 3 fth 4

-Reading fst and fth from collection of associative array, using equal NoSQL query:
+Reading fst and fth, using equal NoSQL query:
 MGET fst fst

 Array